lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-07

 #### User Story Statement
-As a user I want to be able create new posts in specfic game pages
+As a user I want to be able to create new posts in specfic game pages

 #### Criteria
 - User friendly post creation interface
+- Posts are associated with Users, and specific game pages

 #### Dependencies
+- Game Pages CRUD implemented
+- Game Page View implemented
+- Posts CRUD implemented
+- Create Route takes user and game into account
+- Front end form for creating a new post on the game page

 #### Revision History for User-07
 Version 1: ...